countableclouds/rec_system/README.md

 However, if you can use this matrix to infer what the values actually are in the cells with zero, essentially filling in unknown spots, you can predict how much a user would like a problem.

+Currently, the repo has the fully implemented machine learning algorithm, but since it would be applied to user data from our product, it is not yet trained.
+There is a small dummy matrix there, however, for a proof of concept.

 ## Neural Network Architecture
 Our network architecture was modeled off of [this](https://www.ijcai.org/Proceedings/2017/0447.pdf) novel paper, which seemed to beat many of the benchmarks for collaborative filtering algorithms and therefore was optimal for our product.